glebzlat/uniprint/README.md

 As you know, the Python's print function has the following signature:
 `print(arguments, sep=" ", end="\n", file=sys.out, flush=False)`, where
-the last four parameters are unnecessary, has a default values, and they are named parameters, i.e you need to pass it by name: `sep=" "`.
+the last four parameters are unnecessary, has default values, and they are "named parameters", i.e you need to pass it by name: `sep=" "`.
 They called the keyword parameters.

 And, as you know, C++ in general does not allow to do such things.
 However,